 Obsessions include repetitive thoughts or mental images that trigger anxiety, while compulsions refer to the urge to repeat certain behaviors in response to obsessions.
 Common examples of compulsions include excessive hand-washing, arranging items in a particular way, and compulsive counting.

-While the precise causes of OCD are unclear, previous studies have suggested that the disorder may be caused by specific gene mutations.
+While the precise causes of OCD are unclear, previous

 In the new study, researchers from Northwestern University in Chicago, IL, have pinpointed gene mutations in the corticostriatal region of the brain that led to OCD-like behaviors in mice.